TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 ## The Protocol

 The protocol uses Git's pkt-line for framing packets as variable length binary strings.
 The first four bytes of the line, the pkt-len, indicates the total length of the line, in hexadecimal.
 The pkt-len includes the 4 bytes used to contain the length's hexadecimal representation.
-The maximum length of a pkt-line's data component is 65516 bytes and pkt-len MUST NOT exceed 65520 (65516 bytes of data + 4 bytes of length data).
+The maximum length of a pkt-line's data component is 65515 bytes and pkt-len MUST NOT exceed 65520 (65515 bytes of data + 4 bytes of length data + 1 trailing newline).

-Even though pkt-line supports a binary data component, the protocol Base64 encodes all binary data sent to, and received from, the signing/verifying tools.
+Even though pkt-line supports a binary data component, the protocol URL-safe Base64 encodes all binary data sent to, and received from, the signing/verifying tools.
 The primary reason for this is to ensure that Git can store received signatures directly in tag and commit objects without any processing.
-This is compatible with the assumptions about the existing GPG signing code that instructs GPG to create ASCII encoded signatures that are stored directly in tag and commit objects.
+All digital signatures are encoded in a variant of URL-safe Base64 called ["Qualified Base64" or QB64][4] which was developed as part of the work at the Decentralized Identity Foundation for encoding all cryptographic constructs in a self-describing way.

 The protocol is designed as a client-server protocol with the client being the initiator of the connection and the server the receiver.
-In the case of Git, it uses the pipe-fork mechanism to spawn a new task and then the protocol is used over the stdin/stdout pipes between the processes.
+In the case of Git, it uses the OS's pipe-fork mechanism to spawn a new process and then the protocol is used over the stdin/stdout pipes between the processes.
 The pipe-forked child process acts as the server and the parent Git process is the client.

 In the rest of this document, there are example operations demonstrating the protocol.
 In those examples, lines that begin with `S:` are lines sent by the server (the child process) and lines that begin with `C:` are lines sent by the client (the git process).

 ## The Server

-The server must support just four commands: `OK`, `ERR`, `D`, and `#`.
-Each command is documented below:
+The server must support sending just four commands: `OK`, `ERR`, `D`, and `#`.
+It must support receiving the commands the client sends as documented in the section below labeled "The Client".
+Each server command is documented below:

 ```
 OK [<arbitrary debugging information>]